motleykl/Scripts_Week3/README.md

   can add to file with >> ex: $myWord >> varValue.txt

 test indiv line of code before saving it all together to make sure it works properly

+grep 811 chiari.summary.statistics.txt | wc - l
+  using pipe then wc (wordcount) gives you number of lines

+  can do ls too

+  ^ anchors something at beginning of line